 Our attorneys understand that losing a loved is a devastating and tragic experience.
 Unfortunately, the death of a loved one can be made more difficult when it is the result of another party's negligent and reckless actions.
-At Moody Law – serving the Central Florida area, including Winter Haven and Lakeland – a compassionate and understanding wrongful death attorney can help if you have lost a loved one.
+At Moody Law – serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City – a compassionate and understanding wrongful death attorney can help if you have lost a loved one.
 We are committed to holding negligent parties liable for their actions.
 To schedule a free consultation with Moody Law, contact a personal injury attorney from our Lakeland and Bartow offices today.

 - The individual must be deceased.

 - You must be a relative or beneficiary of the victim.

 - The individual must have been killed as a result of another party's negligence.

 In the state of Florida, the statute of limitations for a wrongful death lawsuit is two years.

 Causes of Wrongful Death